 How to Participate

 The Archives & Special Collections invites Puget Sound students, faculty, staff, and alumni to keep a record of life during the COVID-19 pandemic.
 You may journal (either typed or handwritten), draw, make a zine, compose poems, take photographs, gather stories, create video or audio recordings, or communicate in another method of your choosing.
 Contributions do not need to be formal or academic in nature.
 The emphasis is on self-expression, honesty, and a willingness to be a social commentator.
 We are looking for a sense of how the Puget Sound community is carrying on with studies, work, and life, as well as how you are feeling during this period of uncertainty.
-Submissions can range from direct observation to artistic reflection and may touch on themes within and beyond Puget Sound, such as displacement from student housing, working from home, impact of state/national leadership, social distancing and quarantine, your relationship with news outlets and social media, and more.
+Submissions can range from direct observation to artistic reflection and may touch on themes within and beyond Puget Sound, such as remote learning, working from home, impact of state/national leadership, social distancing and quarantine, your relationship with news outlets and social media, and more.
 We’ve also provided writing prompts to help jump-start the reflective process.

 All participants must comply with federal, state, and local restrictions and guidelines for protecting the health and safety of yourself, your loved ones, and your community while participating in this project.

 Don’t have a lot of time on your hands?
 Consider completing our Quick Response form!

 - This project is open-ended as the situation continues to evolve.
 Please feel free to submit as many times as you'd like.

 - The Archives & Special Collections will welcome your contribution in either analog or digital form.
 If you have any questions about format or project parameters, please email firstname.lastname@example.org.

 - To participate, please fill out this interest form to help us gather your contact information and we’ll follow up with more details about submission procedures.

 - Running short on time but still want to contribute?
 Fill out our Quick Response form, which includes a few short reflection prompts.
 Feel free to write as little or as much as you’d like.